 Gail began her legal career with the former Manchester law firm of Wiggin & Nourie as an attorney in the firm’s insurance defense department.
 She also immediately became a volunteer for the Pro Bono Legal Assistance program which gave her the opportunity to represent indigent clients with domestic relations issues.
 Gail found the work so fulfilling that, after a brief leave of absence following the birth of her second son, she decided to concentrate her practice on family law as a member of one of the foremost domestic relations groups in New Hampshire.

-When Wiggin & Nourie closed in 2012, Gail had the good fortune to join the fine lawyers at Harvey & Mahoney, PA, where she continues to devote her practice to family law issues, including divorce, legal separation, child support, alimony, property division, and grandparent’s rights.
-Gail is a certified marital mediator and a member of the N.H.
+When Wiggin & Nourie closed in 2012, Gail had the good fortune to join the fine lawyers at Harvey & Mahoney, PA, where she continued to devote her practice to family law issues, including divorce, legal separation, child support, alimony, property division, and grandparent’s rights.
+Gail has been a certified marital mediator and is currently a member of the N.H.
 Collaborative Law Alliance.
 Because of her experience as a mediator, a collaborative law practitioner and a litigator, Gail is in the unique position of being able to provide her clients with first-hand information about the various methods available to help them achieve their goals, and to counsel them toward the best choice for their unique situation.

 Gail is a member of the Phi Beta Kappa Honor Society, the Collaborative Law Alliance of New Hampshire, the N.H.
 Bar Association, is the former programming director for the N.H.
 Women’s Bar Association, and a 2012 recipient of the Distinguished Pro Bono Service Award.
-She is currently serving on the Board of the N.H.
-Coalition Against Domestic and Sexual Violence.
+She also served on the Board of the N.H.
+Coalition Against Domestic and Sexual Violence for 4 years.